of hearing loss can be treated

 Untreated hearing loss can have a significant impact on your quality of life, potentially causing: withdrawal from social activities, embarrassment, frustration, loneliness, anxiety and even depression.
 Research has also established a relationship between hearing loss and dementia.
 Other medical conditions often co-exist with hearing loss, including: heart disease, diabetes, sleep apnea and chronic kidney disease.

-With even mild hearing loss, the use of hearing aids can improve job performance, enhance communication skills, increase earning potential, improve your professional and interpersonal relationships, stave oﬀ depression, gain an enhanced sense of self control and better your quality of life.
+With even mild hearing loss, the use of hearing aids can improve job performance, enhance communication skills, increase earning potential, improve your professional and interpersonal relationships and help enhance your quality of life.

 Hearing loss is cumulative over your entire life but typically most people don’t experience symptoms until they reach their late 20s or early 30s.
 Dependent upon your results your audiologist will work with you to determine a schedule for reassessments based on your unique needs.
 A yearly hearing check becomes important if hearing loss has been identified.
 Half of people beyond the age of 65 have some degree of hearing loss, however mild or severe, and increases as you age.